-Property tax incentives introduced today to City Council by Mayor Rahm Emanuel would support four industrial redevelopment projects across Chicago.
+Property tax incentives approved today by City Council will support four industrial redevelopment projects across Chicago.

 The Class 6(b) tax classification encourages the redevelopment of industrial properties by lowering the Cook County tax rate for eligible projects over a 12 year period.

 Why Not Iron Inc., 4425 W. Kinzie St.